sas-miles/sanity-3d/README.md

-- The palm trees and some elements might be a bit too uniform and too many—consider breaking up the pattern.
+- [ ] The palm trees and some elements might be a bit too uniform and too many—consider breaking up the pattern.
-- The event area with uniform tents could have more variation or detail.
+- [x] The event area with uniform tents could have more variation or detail.
-- At least two moving vehicles should be black Kia Soul patrol cars, if possible.
+- [ ] At least two moving vehicles should be black Kia Soul patrol cars, if possible.
-- Field of View & Camera Adjustment:
+- [x] Field of View & Camera Adjustment:

-- The Prospect Park field of view feels better—we should back up the camera slightly so that HOA & residential areas aren't cut off.
+- [ ] The Prospect Park field of view feels better—we should back up the camera slightly so that HOA & residential areas aren't cut off.
-- The font and background for rear services should be larger to improve readability—they’re harder to see than the ones in the front.
+- [ ] The font and background for rear services should be larger to improve readability—they're harder to see than the ones in the front.